Bulletin No. 03 · Matriculating Class 2030 · May 2026

 When you submit, you get a personal artifact — your cycle rendered as a shareable card with the destination school's colors.
 Plus a recovery code to come back and update outcomes as more decisions land.

-The Pulse · Live waitlist movement
+The Watch · Live waitlist movement

-Continuing the Class of 2030 waitlist tracker that thousands of applicants have been refreshing every morning all cycle.
+The live waitlist tracker that thousands of applicants have been refreshing every morning all cycle.
 Anonymous, crowdsourced reports the moment a status changes — admit, AO email, AO call, deposit.
 Same live signal you know, now part of a larger record.

 Insights · Cross-admit patterns